KxSystems/docs/docs/ml/toolkit/utilities/multiprocess.md

 $ q ml/ml.q -s -4 -p 1234
 ```

-The above command sets four slave processes with the central process on port 1234.
+The above command sets four secondary processes with the central process on port 1234.
 The below must be executed to load the relevant functionality contained in `util/mproc.q` and to load the appropriate functionality for the FRESH algorithm on each of the processes.

 ```q
 q).ml.loadfile`:util/mproc.q